 Good Governance Definition

-- The World Bank defines governance as ‘the manner in which power is exercised in the management of a country’s economic and social resources for development.’
+- The World Bank defines governance as ‘how power is exercised in the management of a country’s economic and social resources for development.’

 - According to a document released by the World Bank in 1992 titled, ‘Governance and Development’, good governance is an essential complement to sound economic policies and is central to creating and sustaining an environment which fosters strong and equitable development.